About This Guide

 How Employees Clock In and Out

-Pro gives your employees multiple ways to clock in while ensuring job site accuracy through a rules-based system.
+Pro gives your employees multiple ways to clock in and ensure they are at the job.
 Everything starts with Team assignments - employees must be on the job's Team to see it as an option.
 Teams are a big deal, but don’t worry about them yet.
 We will get to Teams soon.

 Clock-In Methods: